jeffreycwitt/hn202/docs/carolingian-empire.md

 <div class="discussion" markdown="1">

 {:.dquestion}
-What kind of political problems face a usurper that attempts to overthrow a preceding dynasty?
+What kind of political problems face a usurper who attempts to overthrow a preceding dynasty?
 What does such a person have to establish?

 <div class="answer" markdown="1">
 The change of dynasty required that Pippin go out of his way to establish his legitimacy as the true king.